-You can listen to the full interview by clicking the button above to go to iTunes or pressing play on the embedded player at the bottom of this post.
-Check out our After the Show Q&A below and leave a comment to win a free copy!
+You can listen to the full interview by pressing play on the embedded player at the bottom of this post.
+Check out our After the Show Q&A below.

 After The Show Q&A